minio/minio/SECURITY.md

 1. Once the security report is received one member of the security team tries to verify and reproduce the issue and determines the impact it has.
-2. A member of the security team will respond and either confrim or reject the security report.
+2. A member of the security team will respond and either confirm or reject the security report.
-   If the report is rejected the repsonse explains why.
+   If the report is rejected the response explains why.
 3. Code is audited to find any potential similar problems.
 4. Fixes are prepared for the latest release.
 5. On the date that the fixes are applied a security advisory will be published on https://blog.min.io.